barbarer/py4e-int/_sources/intro/goWrong.rst

     contained a small but undetected semantic error.".

 * Runtime errors
-    A runtime error is when your program's syntax is correct, but something happens when you run the program that causes it to crash (abruptly stops running).
-    For example, if you have a program that asks the user for a number that is used to divide another number, and the user enters 0, the program will crash because division by zero is not defined mathematically.
-Another example of a runtime error is when you declare a variable name such as ``total``, but later in the program when you try to use that variable you misspell it as ``totla``.
-Python doesn't know that you really meant to use ``total``.
-It's just trying to access a variable named ``totla``, but there is no variable in the program with that name assigned a value.
+    A runtime error is a type of error that occurs when the program is syntactically correct, but something goes wrong while the program is *running* that causes it to stop immediately, or "crash".
+For example, if you have a program that asks the user for a number that is used to divide another number, and the user enters 0, it causes the program to crash because division by zero is not defined mathematically.

+    Another example is trying to add a number and a string.
+For example, the statement ``total = 20 + "five"`` is syntactically correct, so Python is able to parse the code.
+    However, when Python attempts to run this statement, it does not know how to add a number and a string together, so the program stops with an error.

+    Runtime errors differ from syntax errors because Python cannot detect them until the program is actually running.
+When a runtime error occurs, Python displays an error message that includes the name of the error.
+Common examples are ``ValueError``, ``TypeError``, and ``NameError``.

 Again in all four types of errors, Python is merely trying its hardest to do exactly what you have asked.